pyrmont/documentarian/README.md

 ## Prerequisites

-Documentarian depends on your project having a `project.janet` file that contains `:name` and `:url` keys in the `declare-project` section and a `:source` key in the `declare-source` section.
+Documentarian depends on your project having a `project.janet` file that contains a `:name` key in the `declare-project` section and a `:source` key in the `declare-source` section.
 The `:source` key can be associated with individual Janet files or a directory containing Janet files.

 Because the API document is generated in Markdown, you can include Markdown in your docstrings.
 Don't forget that Janet supports `` ` ``-delimited